 What is a Shopify UX/Usability Audit?

-A Shopify User Experience Audit (UX Audit) is testing your online store for any potential issues that might be driving your customers away.
-While it might not solve directly all problems inside your store, it will definitely help you answer some crucial questions:
+A Shopify UX audit entails a thorough evaluation of your online store to identify any potential issues that might be driving customers away.
+While it may not directly solve all your store’s problems, it plays a pivotal role in answering crucial questions:

-- Where do your users have the most significant issues with using your store?
+- Where do your users encounter the most significant challenges while navigating your store?

-- Is there anything you can learn about your users’ behavior and needs from the gathered data?
+- Can you gather valuable insights about your users’ behavior and needs from the collected data?

-- What parts of your store work well, and which need updating?
+- Which aspects of your store are functioning well and which ones require updating?

 With how much work you already have running your Shopify store, adding a UX audit and reviewing your entire store might seem like far too much work for what it’s worth.